saiemgilani/cbb-npm/README.md

 # cbb-npm

-Support for the following data from ESPN's college basketball endpoints:
+Support for the following data from ESPN's college basketball endpoints and recruiting data from 247Sports:
 - play-by-play (including shot location data when available)
 - scores
 - schedule